Praqma/Praqmatic-Automated-Changelog/roadmap.md

 * **Continues support for both running as a script or in a container**: Focus is still to support using PAC as a script going forward, so it can run a script from the repository.
 Support for distributing it as container or other packages also continues.
 * **Cross-platform - more windows friendly-ness**: All changes have to be platform agnostic or work cross-platform.
 We should not only abstract by using containers, but must also support that PAC continues to work as a script in the runtime environment meaning any 3rd party dependencies like libraries used must be available (easily!) on major platforms (Windows, MAC, Linux)

+_A general rule of thumb is we don't accept changes that break the above plans, or make the impossible or very difficult to implement._

 ## Architecture